aerosoul94/aerosoul94.github.io/_posts/2020-02-24-fatx-reading-and-recovery.md

 author: aerosoul
 ---

 This is a write up for the data recovery tools I created for the Xbox and the Xbox 360.
 My goal is try and give users a greater understanding into how these tools work so that they may possibly be improved upon or just as an aid for doing manual data recovery.
 I will cover the FATX file system and methods for data recovery.
-There are currently two open source repositories on my GitHub for FATX-Tools.
+There are currently two open source repositories on my GitHub for fatx-tools.

 <b>Python</b>: [fatx-tools](https://github.com/aerosoul94/fatx-tools)